AlienX77-cmd/React-Native-Wallet-App/docs/README.md

 End users should refer to the [User Guide](./user-guide.md) for instructions on using the application.

+## 🧑‍🍳 App Features Overview

+🔐 Authentication with email verification using Clerk
+📝 Signup & Login flows with 6-digit email code
+🏠 Home Screen that shows your current balance & past transactions ➕ Create Screen to add income or expense transactions 🔄 Pull to refresh functionality from scratch
+🗑️ Delete transactions to update balance
+🚪 Logout to navigate back to login screen

 ## Technical Stack

 - **Frontend**: React Native, Expo